 Our paid preparer due diligence compliance program has expanded.
-It now includes the earned income tax credit (EITC), the child/additional tax credit (CTC/ACTC), the other dependents (ODC), and the American opportunity tax credit (AOTC) and/or the head of household (HOH) filing status.
+It now includes the earned income tax credit (EITC), the child/additional tax credit (CTC/ACTC), the other dependents (ODC), the American opportunity tax credit (AOTC) and/or the head of household (HOH) filing status.

 |We look at the characteristics of returns claiming EITC, CTC/ACTC/ODC, AOTC and/or HOH completed by the same preparer and concentrate on questionable returns.
 We focus on a combination of characteristics that we know indicates the returns have a high likelihood of error and assign a risk level.|

 We assign an appropriate compliance treatment in line with the preparer’s risk level.
 We consider what may be the cause of the errors:

 The paid preparer due diligence compliance program takes a tiered approach depending on what category best fits the preparer.
 Our tiered approach includes educational letters, phone calls, visits, audits and, penalties.
 Some preparers may be barred from filing tax returns in extreme cases.